-4.12.1 The following table illustrates a typical 5-year PhD timeline, in which the preliminary examination is completed in conjunction with the third RPE presentation.
-Notice that, in order to take the preliminary examination, the breadth requirements have to be completed.
-Consequently, in this specific scenario, the preliminary examination will not be considered passed until all the final grades in the breadth requirements become available, and the breadth requirements are satisfied.
+4.12.1 Table 2 illustrates a typical 5-year PhD timeline, in which the Preliminary Examination is completed in conjunction with the third RPE presentation during the fifth semester (S5).
+Note that in order to take the Preliminary Examination, the Breadth Requirements have to be completed first.
+Consequently, in this specific scenario, the Preliminary Examination will not be considered passed until all the final grades in the Breadth Requirements become available, and the Breadth Requirements are satisfied.